-In the Crowsnest Pass, a string of small towns, created by the coal mining industry in the early 1900's, stretches west through the mountain pass at the southeast corner of Alberta and into British Columbia, Canada.
+In the Crowsnest Pass, a string of small towns, created by the coal mining industry in the early 1900's, stretches west through the mountain pass at the southwest corner of Alberta and into British Columbia, Canada.

 On December 9, 1910, 31 of 42 men lost their lives in a methane gas explosion triggered by sparks from falling rock.
 If this tragedy had occurred only a few hours earlier, the loss of life could have been greater than the infamous explosion of the Hillcrest Mine on the other side of Crowsnest Pass.
 Rescue efforts of heroic proportion prevented the entire shift from losing their lives.
 Repairs and labour strife kept the mine closed until 1912.